MetaServer > Help > Validate > Validate CSV

 With MetaServer’s Validate CSV rule, you can let an Operator validate a field containing multiple lines separated by comma’s or semicolons.

 If you have a table with different line items, you can use the Extract Text (Azure Form Recognizer) to extract all the line items in the table and use a Format CSV rule to format and merge them all together in a compatible CSV.
-Each column can then be defined as a Text, Number or Date field with all the usual format checks.
+Each column can then be defined as a Text, Number, Database or Date field with all the usual format checks.

 As our example, we use the below table to extract and validate the CSV content: